 Video marketing has exploded in popularity over the past few years.
 Why?
 Because it works!

-Did you know more video is uploaded in a month’s time than the major TV networks in the US have created in the past 30 years?
-1
+Did you know more video is uploaded in a month’s time than the major TV networks in the US have created in the past 30 years?* And once we hit 2021, it is predicted that a million minutes of video will flow across global IP networks every second.
+That’s an insanely massive amount of video!

 The Ultimate Video Planning and Production Checklist